 $ sudo swapon /dev/sdX

-4. Update the fstab file to mount the swap partition during boot.
+4. Add the swap partition to the fstab file to enable it during boot.

-5. Confirm that the swap partition is active.
+5. Confirm the swap partition is active by checking /proc/swaps.

 $ cat /proc/swaps